rimkute/blog/about.md

 ---
-layout: page
+layout: default
 title: "About"
-permalink: /about/
 ---

-Write a short bio here: who you are, what you work on, and what this site is for.
+Write your bio here.